 3.2.2.
-Characterisation of the input5
+Characterisation of the input8

-According to the applicant, the input material for the recycling process INTCO MALAYSIA consists of hot washed and dried flakes obtained from PET containers, e.g. bottles, previously used for food packaging, from post-consumer collection systems (kerbside and deposit systems).
+According to the applicant, the input material for the recycling process Poly Recycling consists of hot washed and dried flakes obtained from PET containers, e.g. bottles, previously used for food packaging, from post-consumer collection systems (kerbside and deposit systems).
 A small fraction may originate from non-food applications.
 According to the applicant, the proportion will be no more than 5%.

-Technical specifications on the hot washed and dried flakes are provided, such as information on physical properties and on residual contents of moisture, poly(vinyl chloride) (PVC), glue, polyolefins, cellulose and metals (see Appendix A).
+Technical data on the hot washed and dried flakes are provided, such as on physical properties and on residual contents of moisture, poly(vinyl chloride) (PVC), glue, polyolefins, polyamides and plastics other than PET, cellulose, aluminium and PET dust (see Appendix A).